SandiFlorent/Lowatem/rapport-FlorentSandi.md

     - I added Monstre and MonstreSprite classes.
 Monstre returns a random position choice, MonstreSprite is... existing ?

     - I implemented them to the core class, now they exists, the only thing left is drawing them

+    - Monsters weren't being drawn cause I wrote the wrong source for the image, now there's some monsters running around like crazy fast, needs to slow them a bit

+    - I commented, cleaned and refactor the code to have something more readable.